 4 Infused Water Recipes for the Summer

-Honestly, the whole iced tea thing was getting a bit old anyways.
-At some point while I was cutting up fruit for little man, I decided to throw some into my water.
-YES.
-I know infusing water isn’t a new thing, but because I had never tried it, I was amazed at how easy it was to get awesome flavor and make a super refreshing and healthy drink!
-Besides receiving the obvious benefits of just drinking (you’re also getting water from certain foods you eat) the recommended amout of H2O, I also looked into how certain fruits, veggies, and herbs added to my nutritional consumption with infused water.
+I know infusing water isn’t a new thing, but I had never tried it.
+And I was amazed at how easy it was to get awesome flavor and make a super refreshing and healthy drink!
+Besides receiving the obvious benefits of just drinking the recommended amount of H2O, I also looked into how certain fruits, veggies, and herbs added to my nutritional consumption with infused water.

 Infusing water is so easy and, truly, there is no way to fail at this.
-(YEA!)
-While I love experimenting with new flavor combinations that happen to be in the fridge or pantry on any given day, I also frequently make mixtures that I already know from experience pair well or I often google “what pairs well with – insert herb -” and try it out.
-Add as much or as little of each ingredient as you want depending on how potent you want a certain flavor and Ta-Da!
-So grab a mason jar (because really, what screams summer more than drinking out of a mason jar?), muddle each of the ingredients at the bottom, add water (either flat or sparkling or both!), throw in a cute little straw, and enjoy!
+Add as much or as little of each ingredient as you want depending on how potent you want a certain flavor.
+Grab a mason jar (because really, what screams summer more than drinking out of a mason jar?), muddle each of the ingredients at the bottom, then add water (flat or sparkling).
+Then throw in a cute little straw, and enjoy!

 Below I’m sharing some of my favorite combos as of late!